PeteBleackley/PeteBleackley.github.io/Key-Algorithms/transformers.md

 # Transformers

-In the article on the [Attention Mechanism]({% link Key-Algorithms/attention.md %}) mentioned the *Transformer Architecture*, which is the basis of Large Languge Models.
+In the article on the [Attention Mechanism]({% link Key-Algorithms/attention.md %}) mentioned the *Transformer Architecture*, which is the basis of Large Language Models.
 In this article, we examine transformers in detail.

 A transformer model, like most NLP models, begins with a *tokenizer*, which converts a string input into a sequence of integers, each representing a particular word, subword or symbol stored in the model's vocabulary.
 If the sequence is shorter than the model's context window, it may be padded to the required length.